declare-lab/identifiable-transformers/README.md

-# Transformer-based Text Classifier: Simple yet Identifiable
+# More Identifiable yet Equally Performant Transformers for Text Classification

 This repository helps:
 * Someone who is looking for a **quick** transformer-based classifier with low computation budget.